 When IOA offers Early Park Admission, on-site hotel guests are allowed into Hogsmeade one hour before the general public (either via the front gate or the Hogwarts Express).
 If you have early-entry privileges for the Wizarding World, use them, arriving as early during the early-entry period as possible.
 Otherwise, we suggest leaving The Wizarding World for late in the day, as the area will be occupied by hotel guests by the time the first day guests arrive.

 Wizarding World crowd management has been a work-in-progress for Universal.
-Now, with five years of operation under its belt, Universal has settled on a flexible system of basic crowd-control options predicated on the expected level of attendance for any given day.
+Now, with seven years of operation under its belt, Universal has settled on a flexible system of basic crowd-control options predicated on the expected level of attendance for any given day.
 (Similar procedures are in place at Diagon Alley)

 On most days of the year, from the slowest off-season through the busiest summer weeks, you can enter and depart The Wizarding World-Hogsmeade as you please.
 The waits for the rides will still be more than an hour at times, but gaining entry to the themed area itself is not an issue.